What is Eco Rating?

 The methodology is periodically revised in order to better assess upcoming new technologies against environmental best practices, as well as ensuring it adapts to any relevant European and international regulations and/or standards, markets trends, etc.

 For more information, please refer to ‘The Eco Rating Methodology’.

 How do I compare a phone with an Eco Rating to one without it?

-At launch, there will be existing devices on the market which do not have Eco Ratings, but the consortium aims to rate as many models as possible.
+Eco Rating aims to assess as many models as possible from all participating mobile suppliers.
+However there are devices in the market that do not have an Eco Rating score.
 For devices which are not rated, consumers will have to rely on the information provided by suppliers.

 What can I do to optimise the ecological performance of my smartphone?

 - Around 80% of the greenhouse gas emissions over the lifetime of a device occur during the production stage.
-So to reduce the carbon emissions associated with a mobile phone, keep it for as long as possible before replacing it.
+To reduce the carbon emissions associated with a mobile phone, keep it for as long as possible before replacing it.